 To guide their decision-making process, Citi financial advisors and portfolio managers have access to the bank’s internal research, including insight from their economists and industry specialists.

-In general, to decide which investment managers and products to offer clients, the team relies on a combination of qualitative and quantitative analysis, evaluating factors like a company’s management team, investment process, staffing and operational issues.
+In general, to decide which investment managers and products to offer clients, the team relies on a combination of qualitative and quantitative analysis, evaluating factors such as a company’s management team, investment process, staffing and operational issues.
 Performance metrics including absolute return, volatility and risk-adjusted return may be analyzed and charted.

 Fees Citi Personal Wealth Management charges for its services